Fekkes/StemApp-documentatie/README.md

 All documents are only available in Dutch.
-For more information send an E-mail to: Fekke.Fekkes@student.stenden.com.
+For more information, please send a Email to: Fekke.Fekkes@student.stenden.com.